 Without these automations, and supporting policies, Canada’s Economy is not self-sufficient, so it will need more Imports as it struggles to sell its exports in an increasingly higher-quality, lower-cost international marketplace.
 As Trade Deficits and Collapse-trendings accelerate, we have few options.

-Industry builds these automated Export Economic Injectors, and cost-of-living & import-reducing Community Automations specifically.
-Our Automated Exports, similar to Germany-owned VW, build robots (automated assembly lines) that build robots (autonomous cars, autonomous lumber farms, etc.) that create high-quality exports and new wealth (http://www.zerohedge.com/news/2015-09-22/why-volkswagen-systematically-important-germany-and-europe).
+Industry – builds this export Economic Injector at the same time that it builds cost-of-living reductions & import-reductions too.
+Our Exports, similar to Germany-owned VW, build robots (automated assembly lines) that build robots (autonomous cars, autonomous lumber farms, etc.) that create high-quality exports and new wealth (http://www.zerohedge.com/news/2015-09-22/why-volkswagen-systematically-important-germany-and-europe).

-Strategic Public Investment in interconnected Renewable Automations is a shift in thinking as beneficial as was Henry Ford’s assembly line.
-It’s a shift that supports worthwhile and profitable industry at the same time that it also harvests the trillions of dollars in economic prosperity left on the table when our technology Investments do not inter-operate to support a Good Life.
-When Investment Markets prosper at the same time that national Debt, Deficits, Unemployment, Incomes and Trade Deficits are corrected, only then can they be considered sustainable – and worthwhile.
+Strategic Investment in interconnected renewable automations is a shift in thinking as beneficial as was Henry Ford’s assembly line.
+It’s a shift that supports worthwhile and profitable industry at the same time that it also harvests the trillions of dollars in economic prosperity left on the table when our technology investments haven’t supported a Good Life for everyone.

 First Canadian Place,

 Worthwhile Ventures Capital is a subsidiary of Worthwhile Industries Incorporated